GLOBAL MARKETS-Asian shares boosted by vaccines hopes, Brexit deadline casts shadow

 "U.S. policymakers are still trying to hammer out a coronavirus relief package," wrote Joseph Capurso, a strategist with the Commonwealth Bank of Australia.
 "The U.S. economy needs fiscal relief because lockdowns continue to spread.
 The lockdowns are closing businesses and preventing spending."

-The number of Americans filing first-time claims for unemployment benefits increased more than expected last week as mounting COVID-19 infections caused more business restrictions.
+The number of Americans filing first-time claims for unemployment benefits increased more than expected last week as mounting COVID-19 infections have led to more business restrictions.

+Still, strong appetite for recent initial public offerings showed investors were generally upbeat on equity markets.

+"When you look at the popularity of recent IPOs, it is clear investors have positive bias," said Takeo Kamai, head of execution services at CLSA.

 In the currency market, Brexit uncertainties overshadowed trading in sterling.
 The British pound traded at $1.3307 GBP=D4, flat on day but having lost 0.9% so far this week against a generally weaker dollar.